SonarSonic/DrawingBotV3/docs/source/pfms.rst

     Controls the frequency of shapes along the spiral.
 Lower velocities will result in more shapes, higher will result in less.

-    The velocity variables should be used to adjust the overall contrast of the spiral (adding a contrast filter in Image Processing is a good place to start too)
+    The velocity variables should be used to adjust the overall contrast of the spiral (adding a contrast filter in Image Processing is a good place to start too).

     - Higher velocity = less shapes generated, lower plotting time.
 High values will result in more inconsistent results as the spiral generation may skip of key areas of the image.
     - Lower velocity = more shapes generated, higher plotting time.
 More accurate to the original image.